-- September 30 Course work must be completed on or before this date. - October 15 Deadline for documentation of transcripts, credit approval forms, and continuing certification.
-(May be extended by superintendent due to extenuating circumstances.) - October 15 Deadline for new teachers to provide documentation of prior experience and/or original academic credits.
+• September 30 - Course work must be completed on or before this date.

+- October 15 Deadline for documentation of experience, transcripts, clock hours, and continuing certification. - October 15 Deadline for new teachers to provide documentation of prior experience and/or original academic credits.
 Failure to do so shall result in placement of step one/column one for the first payroll.
-Pay will be adjusted retroactively if placement was based on copies that were not followed by originals by this date. - February 1: Deadline for \$500.00 stipend for early notification of retirement/resignation.
+Pay will be adjusted retroactively if placement was based on copies that were not followed by originals by this date.